yaskovdev/blog/_posts/2020-01-20-why-i-like-living-in-tallinn.md

 ### Ecology And Crime

 The air is clean.
 It is especially noticeable after spending a weekend in Saint Petersburg.
-It is not only my subjective feeling, [the numbers](https://www.numbeo.com/pollution/compare_cities.jsp?country1=Estonia&country2=Russia&city1=Tallinn&city2=Saint+Petersburg) say the same.
+And it is not only my subjective feeling, [the numbers](https://www.numbeo.com/pollution/compare_cities.jsp?country1=Estonia&country2=Russia&city1=Tallinn&city2=Saint+Petersburg) say the same.

 Tallinn is green.
 It is full of parks, while itself is surrounded by forests.
 Even living next to the city center, you easily can see a hare hiding in bushes.
 From some people I also heard about foxes and deers, it was, however already closer to the outskirts of the city.